docker/app/plugins/intellij/README.md

 # Using the plugin

-The plugin exposes the following commands in a top-level `docker` menu:
+The plugin exposes the following commands in a top-level `Docker` menu:

 ## New application